opcr-io/policy/CONTRIBUTING.md

 first to see if there's already an issue relating to the thing you'd like to contribute.
 If there isn't, please raise a new one!
 Let us know what you'd like to work on, and why.
-The Open Policy Registry maintainers can't always triage new issues immediately, but we encourage you to bring them to our attention via [Slack].
+The Open Policy Registry maintainers can't always triage new issues immediately, but we encourage you to bring them to our attention via [Slack](Slack).